artificialio/Coding-Guides/README.md

 Coding-Cuides
 =============

-Artificial's internal coding and style guides
+Artificial's internal coding and style guides.
+These files are still very much a WIP.